Connor Essam: Eastleigh

 On 14 June 2016, Essam joined National League side Eastleigh on a one-year deal.
 After only making five appearances in the space of a month, Essam joined Woking on a 93-day loan.
 Two days later, Essam made his Woking debut in a 1–1 draw against Guiseley, playing the full 90 minutes.
 However, just after a month into his loan spell with Woking, Essam was recalled by Eastleigh to cover an injury crisis.
 After a short spell back at Eastleigh, Essam once again left the club on loan, this time returning to Dover Athletic on a deal for the remainder of the campaign.
 Following a successful loan spell back at Dover, it was announced that Essam would leave Eastleigh in June 2017 upon the expiry of his current deal.

 Dover Athletic

 On 20 June 2017, Essam joined Dover Athletic, returning to the Whites on a two-year deal.
 He made his debut on the opening day in a 1–0 away victory to Hartlepool United.

 In November 2018, he joined Concord Rangers on loan until the end of the season.

 Hemel Hempstead Town

 Essam joined National League South team Hemel Hempstead Town in the summer of 2019.

 Dartford

 On 16 August 2020, Essam was announced to have joined Dartford.

+On 26 May 2023, Essam announced that he had left Dartford.

+Faversham Town

+On 22 June 2023, Essam joined SCEFL Premier Division side Faversham Town.
+His departure from the club was announced in June 2024.

+In October 2024, Essam returned to Faversham Town on a one-match basis, featuring in an FA Vase victory over British Airways.